Jeff Sessions Forced Out As Attorney General After Constant Criticism From Trump

 Sessions, 71, lasted not quite two years in the job.
 But in that brief period, the former Alabama senator managed to usher in a new era at the Justice Department.

-Sessions threatened so-called sanctuary cities with the loss of federal funding and announced a "zero tolerance policy" for people who cross the southern U.S. border illegally.
+Sessions threatened so-called sanctuary cities with the loss of federal funding and announced a "zero-tolerance policy" for people who cross the southern U.S. border illegally.

-He decried a looming wave of violent crime across the country, even though criminologists maintain homicides and assaults remain near historic lows in most places.
+He decried a looming wave of violent crime across the country, even though criminologists maintain that homicides and assaults remain near historic lows in most places.

 He ordered federal prosecutors to seek the most serious charges and stiff prison sentences against drug criminals, a stark reversal of President Barack Obama's most prominent and bipartisan justice policy.